qfpl/blog/snippets/people/dlaing/posts.md

 title: Dave Laing
 ---

-This is the posts snippet for Dave Laing.
+Dave is programmer working at the Data61 Functional Programming Labs.